Water Conservation tips

 Ways to save water at home

 Save water by using a drip system.
-Check your yellow pages for landscaping or drip system for installations.
+Check your yellow pages for landscaping or drip systems for installations.
 Most drip systems are inexpensive and easy to install.

 Watering during the late hours and standing water may promote fungus and diseases.
 Water in the morning hours you’ll save money.